Createdd/Writing/2019/articles/OrganizingSemester.md

-# How to start the university semester properly
+# How to organize your studies while working

 [<img src="XXXXXXXX">](
 httpsasdfafasfasfdasf)